How Much Space Do Goats Need and the Factors to Consider

 In their natural state, goats prefer free-range foraging.
 Goats have been known to forage far and wide as this not only allows them to have a variety in terms of food, from grass to grain, but it also allows them to exercise and keep their minds stimulated.

-However, as a goat owner, the amount of land you might have to dedicate to pasture is limited regardless of how big.
+However, as a goat owner, the amount of land you might have to dedicate to pasture may be limited.
 You must take special care, not to overstock pastures.

-Ideally, you will need about an acre for every three goats.
-This translates to about a hectare for every nine goats.
-This will allow the land to sustainably produce about 70% of the forage that your goats need.
+Ideally, you will need about an acre for every 6 – 8 goats.
+This will allow the land to sustainably produce most of the forage that your goats need.

 • Soil fertility